Best Value Faucets

 Deciding which of the many well-crafted European premium faucets is the best value is no easy task.
 Europe seems to be awash in companies that sell some of the finest faucets made anywhere in the world.

-The Italians are the masters of design; the Germans of engineering and the French … well, the French make some very fascinating, if quirky, faucets with a manufacturing mastery that needs bow to no other nation.
+The Italians are the masters of design; the Germans of engineering, and the French make some very fascinating, if quirky, faucets with a manufacturing mastery that needs bow to no one.

-UK companies are also serious contenders with an industrial establishment that is more than 200 years old and has produced technical masterpieces such as the Rolls-Royce motorcar and the Supermarine Spitfire fighter aircraft of World War II fame.
+UK companies are also serious contenders with an industrial establishment that is more than three centuries old htat has produced technical masterpieces such as the Rolls-Royce motorcar and the Supermarine Spitfire fighter aircraft of World War II fame.

 What puts many European companies out of the running are their warranties.